DDP Principle 4: Nourishment

 The practitioner is now on an upward spiral toward the “positive” by 1) Choosing “who they want to become,” 2) Planning and executing a practice while marking its purpose, 3) appreciating the impact of sensing nourishment directly and , 4) actively wiring all of this back into the mental representation of “who they want to become”.
 Thus they are recycling nourishing inputs at the levels of sensation, emotion and mentalizing all the while “enjoying who they’re becoming”.

 Now obviously there are some ups and downs with hard periods for our person.
 Drinking water slowly reveals all the other ways they are not nourishing themselves.
 They feel bad sometimes.
 Periods of needing to clean up the “negative” occur in therapy yet this person is simultaneously on a roll of actively cultivating nourishment.
 The practice eventually becomes stabilized and drinking water everyday becomes second nature so now it’s ok to add another practice!
 Clean up the home environment.
 Yikes!
-Our practitioner, makes another incremental plan- just one drawer a day- and executes the plan in much the same fashion as they did with the water practice.
+Our practitioner, makes another incremental plan- cleaning out just one drawer a day- and executes the plan in much the same fashion as they did with the water practice.
 Perhaps months later, diet is addressed and then perhaps even more difficult inputs.

 There is yet another possible outcome years down the road!
 Now our practitioner is becoming highly deliberately developmental and begins to notice something really fun.
 What was initially arduous work to address each input individually has become increasingly easier.
 Why?
 Now our practitioner is practicing on several fronts with several nourishing inputs.
 And they’re also figuring out how deliberately developmental practice works as a whole.